Aristocracy of officials: History

 A higher official (embedsmand) in Denmark-Norway was by definition an official who had been appointed directly by the King, as opposed to lower officials.
 They included not only higher central government officials, but also all priests of the state church, all judges, lawyers (until the mid 19th century), county governors, university professors, military commissioned officers and other groups.
 This class is also frequently referred to as the estate of the officials (embedsstanden or embedsmandsstanden with different spellings), although the officials did never formally constitute an estate of the realm in the legal sense (with the exception of the clergy, who until the 19th century de jure formed one of the two privileged estates, although the estates had de facto lost much of their importance with the introduction of absolute monarchy in 1660).
 The term "aristocracy of officials" appears to have entered usage in the early 19th century.

 The "aristocracy of officials" was distinct from the nobility (adel).
 Some members of the class of officials were noble, while the vast majority were not.
 In Norway, "what little was left of the Norwegian nobility, which had constituted the elite in the country during the Middle Ages, quickly withered away after 1537."
-By 1600 Norway only had about a hundred men considered as nobles, and their number declined to only 30 by 1660.
+By 1600 Norway only had about a hundred men considered as nobles, and their number declined to only 30 by 1660, of a population of around 440,000 (i.e. 0.006%), far below typical percentages in other countries.
 While most European countries were dominated by a noble class, in Norway "other social groups came to fill the vacant position at the top of society, burghers and officials."